 Monday – Prediction

-What do you think will happening in the next paragraph?
+What do you think will happen in the next paragraph?
 Why?

 What will the character choose to do next?
 Why do you think this?